nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

        value: "<database-name>"
 ```

-Once the deployment is ready save it on a file and run on a terminal:
+Once the deployment is ready save it on a file and run:
 ```
-kubectl apply -f /path/to/<manifest-file-name>.yaml
+kubectl apply -f /path/to/manifest-file-name.yaml
 ```
 Check that the Pod is deployed by running (**reference Data: 3.1**):
 ```